jorishermans/texthill/packages/textile-store/readme.md

 ## TextHill / Textile integration

-A search engine that makes the documents in textile threads db searchable.
+A search engine that makes the documents in [textile](https://textile.io) threads db searchable.

+Using [textile repository](https://github.com/jorishermans/textile-repository) as a helper to work with the search model.

 Look at this example below to get you started.
 ```typescript